Content marketing works, and a good content marketing platform will help you make it work.

 They tend to cater more towards the enterprise (even more so with their recent Adobe acquisition), and as such, they’re a bit more expensive.
 Their features are also limited to the marketing side of things, without the data centralization features like the CRM or a help desk software.

 Still, as a blogging and marketing automation tool, Marketo is quite strong, and because of that, many top businesses use them to execute content marketing programs.

-Kapost is a full suite content marketing software company that offers tools for content marketing program management, operations, and insights.
+Kapost is a full-suite content marketing software company that offers tools for content marketing program management, operations, and insights.

 Newscred is an enterprise content marketing platform that includes a ton of impressive tools to analyze your content and surface insights, come up with better content ideas, manage your content operations, and publish content hubs for your customers.
 It’s one of my personal favorite content marketing platforms.

 Percolate is another high-powered content marketing platform capable of doing pretty much everything.
-You can look at it as the control center for a mature content marketing program.
+You can look at it as the control center for a mature content marketing strategy.
 It’s an operations management solution on steroids, with capabilities like: